newfies-dialer/newfies-dialer/docs/source/installation-overview.rst

     $ python manage.py syncdb

+    $ python manage.py collectstatic

     $ python manage.py runserver

-``syncdb`` will create a database named test.db in database folder of your current directory.
+``syncdb`` will create a database named test.db in ``database`` folder of newfies-dialer directory.
 We have configured newfies to do this, but you can change this simply by modifying settings.py where DATABASES dictionary is constructed.
 You can find more information about this at the get your database running Django documentation.

+``collectstatic`` would fetch all necessary media files and put them into ``staic`` folder defined at settings module.

 ``runserver`` runs an embedded webserver to test your site with.
 By default it will run on http://localhost:8000.
 This is configurable and more